Asheville TrailsbyTrailful Outdoor Co

 It’s one of our all-time favorite hikes close to town, just north off the winding meanders of the Blue Ridge Parkway.
 This hike on the Mountains to Sea Trail follows an old gravel road through a scenic forest, catching beautiful views above the Parkway from an angled rock outcrop.
 The route ends at the remains of Rattlesnake Lodge, a once-grand 1900s summer estate, and explores the stacked-stone foundations of the lodge, swimming pool, barn, and several other structures.
 And the surrounding forest is simply outstanding in autumn!

-VIEW TRAIL INFO, MAPS & PHOTOSBLOOMS BY THE MILLIONS
+VIEW TRAIL INFO, MAPS & PHOTOS

 Craggy Gardens